 Probably every social network user has been disappointed with how Instagram spoils their video quality when publishing.
 But it seems that the developers decided to fix this issue to help users share more quality content.
 It’s now possible to enhance the resolution of clips you share in stories.

-Now, in the application settings, you can enable the option so that from now on videos are uploaded in high quality.
+Now, in the application settings, you can enable the option so that videos are uploaded in high quality.
 Judging by the tests, so far videos in higher quality can be uploaded only to Stories.
-We hope that videos will be uploaded in better resolution in other forms of content as well.
+We hope that this option will be available for other video content formats.

 How can you enable this option?